Sunday, December 29, 2024

 Background on prior European (and Japanese) colonization of Asia

 For example, the Japanese had colonized Iwo Jima as early as the sixteenth century.
 And there was actually a corporation from the Netherlands called the “Dutch East India Company.”
 This private company had invaded Indonesia as early as 1603.
 But the region later fell under the control of the Netherlands government back in Holland in 1800, creating the province of the “Dutch East Indies.”
 And the British East India Company had gained control of India, in the 1757 Battle of Plassey.
 India may be the most populous overseas territory that any empire has ever possessed.
 In the 1820s, the British Empire later gained control of Malaya, which then included Singapore.
 The British also fought their first war in Burma in the 1820s, partly to maintain their control of nearby India.
 The second British war in Burma came in the mid-1850s, with the great “Indian Mutiny” coming in 1857.
 Control over India then passed from the British East India Company to the British Crown, thus beginning the era of the “British Raj” in India.
 In 1879, the Empire of Japan soon annexed the Ryukyu Islands, which included the island of Okinawa.
 In 1885, there was a third British war in Burma, which saw Burma annexed into British India – with sporadic resistance there for decades afterward.
 In 1886, though, the British returned to separating the provinces of Burma and India from each other.
 Back in 1858, the French had begun their infamous conquest of what is today Vietnam.
 In 1887, the process was completed, and the province of “French Indochina” was born – although resistance there continued into the twentieth century, long after World War II.
 In 1893, the French also had a brief war with Siam (later renamed to Thailand).
 At the end of that war, Siam thus ceded some land to French Indochina.
 The Japanese fought their first war with China in the 1890s (with an early invasion of Manchuria), today called the “First Sino-Japanese War.”
 This was partly about who would control nearby Korea.
 At the end of the war, the Japanese then began to rule the island of Taiwan in 1895.
 The Russians then invaded Manchuria in 1900.
+There was an alliance between Britain and Japan starting in 1902.
 But the Japanese soon attacked the nearby Russians, and beat them in the Russo-Japanese War of 1904-1905.
 The Japanese then made Korea into a Japanese protectorate in 1905, and formally started to colonize Korea for themselves in 1910.
 Japanese rule of Korea and Taiwan would then remain unchallenged for decades afterward.

 Japanese infantry during the occupation of Seoul – Korea, 1904